chris-allones/tidytuesday/20200922/Himalayan.md

 cause of death for non-Sherpas was falling.
 54 of these climbers (29%) died from falls.

-However, if we look at it based on total number of climbers, then the risk of death from altitude sickness is similar for Sherpas and non-Sherpas.
+However, if we look at causes of death in terms of total number of climbers, then the risk of death from altitude sickness is similar for Sherpas and non-Sherpas.
 0.18% of non-Sherpas died from AMS compared to 0.13% of Sherpas.
 Sherpas may benefit somewhat from better acclimation to the altitude, but they still face a similar level of risk for dying from altitude sickness.

-The more significant story here is the much greater risk Sherpas face in dying in an avalanche.
-Work such as establishing routes and portering supplies means that Sherpas spend more time in avalanche-prone areas then the recreational climbers they are supporting.
+The more significant story here is the much greater risk Sherpas face of dying in an avalanche.
+Work such as establishing routes and carrying supplies means that Sherpas spend more time in avalanche-prone areas then the recreational climbers they are supporting.
 They take on this risk for their wealthier, whiter clientele, and sometimes they pay for